 Most slow cookers take some time to heat up, which means your cook time will be a bit longer.
 The rationale here is that we rarely (if ever) start cooking food in a cold pot or pan, so it makes sense to preheat your slow cooker, too.
 To do so, just place your insert into the slow cooker base, cover with the lid, and turn it on high for 15 to 20 minutes.
 When you put your food into the slow cooker, turn it down to the temperature called for in the recipe.

 Putting your ingredients into a warm slow cooker means the flavors can start developing sooner, making for a more flavorful meal overall.
 This step isn’t necessary, but it helps your ingredients get a head-start on cooking.
-I’d recommend reading your slow cooker’s user manual to see if there’s any mention of preheating, because some slow cookers heat up really fast and may not need preheating.
+I’d recommend reading your slow cooker’s user manual to see if there’s any mention of preheating.
+Some slow cookers heat up really fast and may not need preheating!

 Again, this is another step that isn’t necessary, but it can pack more flavor into your slow cooker meal:

-- Amplify the flavors of your vegetables, too, by giving them a quick sauté before they go into the slow cooker.
-Both meat and veggies can leech out water during the steamy slow cooking process, and that water can dilute the flavors in your dish a bit.
+Amplify the flavors of your vegetables, too, by giving them a quick sauté before they go into the slow cooker.
+Both meat and veggies can leach out water during the steamy slow cooking process, and that water can dilute the flavors in your dish a bit.

 But, remember, you can also put all of your meat and veggies into the slow cooker raw and it’ll turn out just fine!